object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

     :linenos:

     class GeneralLinearGroup:
-        '''The general linear group represented by degree x degree matrices.''' def __init__(self, degree):
+        """The general linear group represented by degree x degree matrices."""

+        def __init__(self, degree):
             self.degree = degree

         def _validate(self, value):
-            '''Ensure that value is a legitimate element value in this group.''' value = np.asarray(value)
+            """Ensure that value is a legitimate element value in this group.""" if not (isinstance(value, np.ndarray),
-            if not (value.shape == (self.degree, self.degree)):
+                    value.shape == (self.degree, self.degree)):
                 raise ValueError("Element value must be a " f"{self.degree} x {self.degree}"
                                 "square array.")

         def operation(self, a, b):
+            """Perform the group operation on two values.

+            The group operation is matrix multiplication.
+            """
             return a @ b

         def __call__(self, value):
+            """Create an element of this group."""
-            '''Provide a convenient way to create elements of this group.''' return Element(self, value)
+            return Element(self, value)

         def __str__(self):
+            """Represent the group as Gd."""
             return f"G{self.degree}"

         def __repr__(self):
-            return f"{type(self).__name__}({repr(self.degree)})"
+            """Return the canonical string representation of the group.""" return f"{type(self).__name__}({repr(self.degree)})"

 We won't illustrate the operation of this class, though the reader is welcome to